CenturyLink/Chi/README.md

 # Development

 The preferred way to setup your dev env is through docker.
-If you has docker installed then run the command
+If you have docker installed then run the command

 ``` sh
 vader:example luke$ npm run docker -- start